lixelamos/lixelamos/README.md

   - Building server-side applications with Django and Flask a powerful Python web framework.
   - Diving into PostgreSQL and MongoDb for efficient and scalable database management.

- ## 🏆 Achievements

-- 🌟 worked on Open university LMS and official website
 ## 📬 Get in Touch

 - Connect with me on [Twitter](https://twitter.com/lixel_amos)